gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-### dependencies are checked once per build, now that dependency metadata is cached in memory

-Local-repo dependencies and expired snapshots are no longer loaded from the repository with each resolve.
-During a single build, a resolved dependency is loaded from a given repository once (regardless of how many subprojects or configurations the build has).
-For more details, please refer to the section of 'Faster Gradle builds' that describes the in-memory dependency metadata cache.
+### In memory dependency metadata caching

+As a significant performance optimization, Gradle now caches dependency descriptors in memory across the _entire build_.
+This means that if that dependency metadata changes during the build, the changes may not be seen by Gradle.
+There are no identified usage patterns where this would occur, but it is theoretically possible.

+Please see the section on “[Faster Gradle Builds](#faster-gradle-builds)” for more information.

 ### Incubating JaCoCo plugin changes

+Some properties of classes introduced by the [JaCoCo code coverage plugin](userguide/jacoco_plugin.html) have been renamed with better names.

 - `JacocoTaskExtension.destPath` renamed to `destinationFile`
 - `JacocoTaskExtension.classDumpPath` renamed to `classDumpFile`